 Consideration Existing Org as Home Org (Preferred Default) New Org as Home Org (Alternative)

-Time-to-Value Immediate use of local CRM data.
-Slower ramp; integration required.
+Time-to-Value Immediate use of local CRM data Slower ramp and integration is required.

-Governance Inherits existing org's basic governance model--existing users and permission sets.
-This may be fine if org is already central.
-Clean slate for governance; ideal for CoE-led models.
+Governance Inherits existing org's basic governance model—existing users and permission sets (can be acceptable if the org is already central ).
+Clean slate for governance.
+Ideal for COE-led models.

-Performance Best performance for local CRM queries.
-Dependent on Companion Org connectivity, whether it is same-region or cross-region to the other orgs.
+Performance Best performance for local CRM queries Dependent on companion org connectivity, whether it’s same region or cross-region to the other orgs

-As a general principle, favor using an existing major org as your Home Org to minimize initial effort and accelerate adoption.
-Only create a new, dedicated Home Org if your long-term governance or compliance strategy requires it.
-Creating a new, dedicated Home Org is a common choice for larger enterprises with a Center of Excellence (COE).
+As a general principle, use an existing major org as your home org to minimize initial effort and accelerate adoption.
+Only create a new, dedicated home org if your long-term governance or compliance strategy requires it.
+Creating a new, dedicated home org is a common choice for larger enterprises with a Center of Excellence (COE).

 Single Org Environment